gramineproject/gramine/Documentation/index.rst

 Gramine supports running Linux applications using the :term:`Intel SGX <SGX>` (Software Guard Extensions) technology.
 Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.
+Applications running inside the Gramine SGX enclave become protected against a malicious host.
 For more information, refer to the :doc:`sgx-intro` article.

 This page provides an overview of this documentation.
 Each section is outlined below with a brief explanation and links to specific sub-sections.
 This page